kidiyoor/microgateway-kubernetes-demo/README.md

       name: apigee-microgateway-default-config
 ```

-Notice that I have attached two volumes to the POD, which basically the configuration for Apigee mirogateway to run.
+Notice that I have attached two volumes to the POD, which are basically the configuration for Apigee mirogateway to run.

-Let's goahead and deploy helloworld proxy on your Apigee Organization in the right environment which is mentioned in the kube secret that is attached to your helloworld microservice.
+Let's goahead and deploy helloworld proxy on your Apigee Organization in the right you specified in the kube secret that is attached to your helloworld microservice.

 Follow the instructions bellow -
 - goto https://apigee.com/api-management